priyankaangane/CodeXcel-Detect-Analyze-and-Optimize-Code-Performance-with-AI/README.md

 # CodeXcel-Detect-Analyze-and-Optimize-Code-Performance-with-AI

-This repository contains an AI-powered tool for analyzing Python code, identifying performance bottlenecks, suggesting optimizations, and providing real-time feedback.
+This repository contains an AI-powered tool for analyzing Python code, identifying performance bottlenecks, suggesting optimizations, and providing feedback.
 The tool leverages various profiling techniques and an AI model for code suggestions.
 It also features a simple Gradio interface to interact with the tool.

 ## Features
 - **Profiling Reports**: Provides line-by-line performance insights using `LineProfiler` and overall function-level profiling with `CProfile`.